sastutorials/sastutorials.github.io/tutorials/basics_manip.md

 We have formatted our data and displayed them as we liked.
 Now, we can explore some data manipulation techniques further using **DATA step functions**.

+##### Functions run in CAS

+Some functions explained here can also be run in CAS, while others run in SAS *only*.
+If you are interested or need to write functions that run on the CAS server, check out [this link](https://documentation.sas.com/doc/de/pgmsascdc/9.4_3.5/lefunctionsref/n01f5qrjoh9h4hn1olbdpb5pr2td.htm) listing **functions and call routines by category**.
+Head down to the CAS category to see which functions which are accepted in CAS.

+If you want to initiate a CAS session, follow the section 6 on *"How to open a CAS session"* from the **data access** tutorial at [this link](https://sastutorials.github.io/tutorials/accessing_data.html#sect6).

+See examples of executing functions that output to CAS or on CAS at [this link](https://documentation.sas.com/doc/de/pgmsascdc/9.4_3.5/lefunctionsref/n1ajdn61edqo70n1jfu3h5bcu0f5.htm).

 <a name = "subsect5"></a>

 ## Feature engineering